Police and fire departments square off in supply drive

 Community members can participate by dropping off school supplies into the containers of their choice at the following locations:

-School supplies are being collected for Schulte, Westridge and Dr. Jones schools.
+School supplies are being collected for Schulte, Westridge and Dr. Jones Elementary schools.

 Post a comment as